procube-open/pdns_certbot_server/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-   About PDNS Certbot Server <overview>
+   About Certbot REST API Server <overview>
    How to Use API <useapi>